MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Auto Attendant/README.md

   - A future version will move this to Config-Base

 - It is highly likely there are some conditional formatting errors.
 Please report these so they can be addressed.

+## Roadmap

+### BulkAAsPreparation.ps1

+- Update to support MicrosoftTeams 6.9.0
+- Remove use of temporary spreadsheets
+- Add counters to items in verbose mode
+- Stop processing when an invalid parameter is passed

+### BulkAAsProvisioning.ps1

+- Reference an Auto Attendant created in the spreadsheet

+### BulkAAs spreadsheet

+- Move Dial Scope to the Config-Base tab